 MHO F was inspired by the acclaimed motion picture Mr. Holland’s Opus, the story of the profound effect a dedicated music teacher had on generations of students.
 The film's composer, Michael Kamen, started the foundation in 1996 as his commitment to the future of music education.

-The foundation donates both new and refurbished instruments to school and after-school music programs that lack the resources to keep up with equipment loss due to attrition, depreciation and wear over time, and to accommodate students on waiting lists or who have to share instruments.
+The foundation donates both new and refurbished instruments to schools that lack the resources to keep up with equipment loss due to attrition, depreciation and wear over time, and to accommodate students on waiting lists or who have to share instruments.
 An infusion of instruments enables more students to participate and to experience a quality music education.
 It is vital that efforts are made to give youngsters every tool available within the small window of time when they can make the most of their education, and experience the benefits inherent in learning to play music.

 Mr. Holland’s Opus has once agreed to earmark proceeds from Karaoke in the Capital to deserving DC schools.
 With your help we can bring the gift of music to our local area.
 Visit www.mhopus.org to learn more about the organization.